eclab/grains/808/README.md

 GRAINS does not have much memory!
 You can cram in 9 samples if they're very short: toms and kicks are not short, you won't get many of those in.

 808 provides about 26000 bytes of memory for your samples.
 The total byte length of your samples cannot exceed this amount.
-[I'll try to squeeze out some more bytes if I have time].

 ### Computational Power